 assemble everything off the bottom and still tighten the water pump

-housing screws.
+housing screws then buried up inside the exhaust housing.
 The only other alternative is to pull the powerhead

 to get to it.
 But that will probably be harder to accomplish the